The Unexpected World of Extreme Ironing: Adventure Meets Housework

 However, this has not stopped extreme ironers from organizing their own events and competitions at a local or regional level.

-Extreme Ironing On Ice
+Extreme Ironing on Ice

 Wikimedia Commons